jjmschofield/Runner/README.md

 * Monolithic Service
   * Due to the size of the project a single API and database is provided
   * This simplifies dependency managment and deployments at the cost of workflow and deployment flexibility
-  * Care has been taken to seperate the API to independent routers to provide encapsulation - this should ease breaking the project apart later
+  * Care has been taken to seperate the API to independent routers to provide encapsulation - this should ease breaking the project apart later, as these routers apply their isolated middleware and have their own db connection pools
-  * Contributors should not make dependencies between API routes or their children - if you have code which needs to be used by multiple routes it should be extracted to a module under `server/src/common`
+  * Contributors should not make dependencies between API routes or their children - if you have code which needs to be used by multiple routes it should be extracted to a module under `server/src/lib`
   * This practice keeps dependencies clear and will allow us to move common code into npm packages / git submodules later
 * Seperated Schema
   * We seperate out the database using schemas, this keeps the database logically exncapsulated and allows it to be split in future if required